plforacle/heatwave-for-developers/create-compute-connect-dbs/create-compute-connect-dbs.md

     ![CONNECT](./images/compute-running.png "compute running")

-## Task 3: Connect to MySQL Database System and Create and Load DB schema
+## Task 3: Connect to MySQL Database System

 1. Copy the public IP address of the active Compute Instance to your notepad